tktracker/IntuneDocs/intune/configuration/device-restrictions-windows-10.md

 - **On Access Protection**: **Block** prevents scanning of files accessed or downloaded.
 Users can't turn it on.

   When set to **Not configured** (default), Intune doesn't change or update this setting.
-If you block the setting, and then change it back to **Not configured**, then Intune leaves the setting in it's previously configured state.
-By default, the OS allows this feature, and allows users to change it.
+If you block the setting, and then change it back to **Not configured**, then Intune leaves the setting in it's previously OS configured state.
+By default, the OS enables this feature, and allows users to change it.

-  Intune doesn't turn off this feature.
-To disable it, use a custom URI.
+  Intune doesn't turn on this feature.
+To enable it, use a custom URI.

   [Defender/AllowOnAccessProtection CSP](https://docs.microsoft.com/windows/client-management/mdm/policy-csp-defender#defender-allowonaccessprotection)